biswarup65/Serverless-Data-Pipeline-Aws/README.md

 ---

-## 🏁 Conclusion
+## 📌 Conclusion

-This project demonstrates a production-style AWS infrastructure focused on availability, scalability, monitoring, and security.
+This project demonstrates how to build a fully serverless, scalable, and event-driven data pipeline on AWS using S3, Lambda, AWS Glue, and QuickSight.
+It highlights the practical implementation of data ingestion, transformation, and visualization in a real-world scenario.

-It reflects real-world cloud support responsibilities and provides a strong foundation in Cloud Infrastructure.
+By completing this project, you gain hands-on experience with core AWS services, understand ETL workflows, and learn how to design efficient cloud-based data solutions.

 ---